-It feels counter-intuitive to stop or slow down in order to become more efficient, productive, happy, resilient and healthy at work.
+It feels counter-intuitive to stop or slow down in order to become more efficient, productive, happy, resilient, healthy and mindful at work.
 But great athletes know that rest increases efficiency.
 It works for both body and mind.
 Slowing down to speed up is a mindful way to work.

 Why is it that you dwell on criticism so much and less so on praise?
 Well, it’s because humans have a ‘negativity bias’, but luckily there’s an antidote – gratitude.
 Actively practising gratitude makes you feel better and has a positive impact on your creativity, health, working relationships, and quality of work.
 Gratitude makes being at work a more positive experience.
 When you’re feeling stressed and negative about things, jot down three work-related things you’re grateful for, no matter how simple they may be, and reflect on those for a minute or two.